Licensing and Certification

 - Within the previous 24 months, 50% or more of the licensee's ownership interest is transferred, whether by a single transaction or multiple transactions to:

-- a different person; or
+- a different person or multiple different persons; or

 - Any other event or combination of events that results in a substitution, elimination, or withdrawal of the licensee's responsibility for the facility.